cristinawithout/2021-04-Li-C/2-RESTful-API.md

 # SUMMARY

-In this exercise, you'll use the same requirements as in Part 1 (Database).
-The requirements are provided again below.
+In this exercise, you're working on the same project as the previous exercise (Database).
+The same requirements are provided again below for quick reference.

-Again, use any resources available to you.
+This time, you'll be designing the RESTful API.
+Use any resources available to you.

 # REQUIREMENTS